 Next, you will be able to choose from the schemes listed in the table below.
 All schemes have their pros and cons, some of which are discussed in Appendix C. If you are unsure, choose the first one.
 Bear in mind that guided partitioning needs a certain minimal amount of free space to operate with.
-If you don't give it at least about 1GB of space (depends on chosen scheme), guided partitioning will fail.
+If you don't give it at least about 3GB of space (depends on chosen scheme), guided partitioning will fail.
+Also, on small disks you will probably not see all of the schemes mentioned below.

-Partitioning scheme Minimum space Created partitions All files in one partition 600MB /, swap Separate /home partition 500MB /,/home,swap Separate /home, /var and /tmp partitions 1GB /,/home,/var,/tmp,swap
+Partitioning scheme Minimum space Created partitions All files in one partition 8GB /, swap Separate /home partition 9GB /,/home,swap Separate /home, /var and /tmp partitions 12GB /,/home,/var,/tmp,swap Separate /srv and /var partitions; swap limited to 1GB (for server) 8GB /,/srv,/var,swap Scheme especially for small disks 3GB /, swap